tmgleitsmann/CRWN-Clothing/README.md

 A React Front-End application that leverages Google's Firebase DB, Stripe Payment Integration and Redux to E-Commerce Web App.
 Note that payments do not validate because there is no server attached to the application (so far).

+npm install all packages, then npm run to initialize the application.

 ## Available Scripts

 In the project directory, you can run: